hudtorrent/ClimateChangeHousingReturns/README.md

 # IS CLIMATE CHANGE RELEVANT FOR THE REAL ESTATE MARKET?
 A MACHINE LEARNING APPROACH

-This is the repository of the paper (working in progress): Is Climate Change Relevant For The Real Estate Market?
+This is the repository of the paper (work in progress): Is Climate Change Relevant For The Real Estate Market?
 A Machine Learning Approach

 ## Authors